 For the sign up bonus alone:

-You could get two roundtrip flights from the west coast to Hawaii with 115,000 points though you would have to have a total of 120,000 HSBC Rewards points (spending a bit more) to convert to 52,000 British Airways Avios.
-This would be the assumption that COVID is over and the borders open up and you can travel to Bellingham or Seattle to board your flight to Hawaii.
+You could get almost one roundtrip flight from the west coast to Hawaii with 50,000 points though you would have to have 65,000 HSBC Rewards points to convert to 26,000 British Airways Avios.

 According to Milesopedia, there are sometimes bonus conversion periods for Avios where you could get at 35% bonus of Avios miles for transferring!